Leexe/SCalendar/README.md

+# SCalendar
+## Description
-# SCalendar is a tech Demo for the C# language and .NET Framework create for the AP Computer Science Application Class
+Scalendar is a tech demo created from the C# language and .NET Framework.
+It is created for the open source project in AP Computer Science Applications
-# Features of the app include displaying mutiple events in one day and being able to change specific event colors
+# Features
+- Display multiple events in one day
+- Span a singular event over multiple days
+- Have different colors for each event
+- Descriptions for each event
+# Contributors
+Tuan Le, Alina S, Amrith K